Explore the History of Seldovia

 The 1964 Earthquake and Modern Seldovia

 The 1964 Good Friday Earthquake, one of the most powerful earthquakes ever recorded, had a profound impact on Seldovia.
 It caused extensive damage and led to major reconstruction efforts.
-In recent decades, Seldovia has transformed into a picturesque and peaceful community, known for its beautiful landscapes, wildlife, and as a gateway to outdoor adventures in Alaska.
+In recent decades, Seldovia has transformed into a picturesque and peaceful tourism and retirement community, known for its beautiful landscapes, wildlife, and as a gateway to outdoor adventures in Alaska.

 Book Now